 For years, Cornas was just another “value” village of the Northern Rhone, with a reputation more like St. Joseph, say, than Cote Rotie or Hermitage.
 It was deemed “rustic” and a source for “country” wine.
 Things have changed!

 Here is our Cornas Guide!

 This is a story of a vicious cycle finally flipping a switch to become virtuous.
-The vicious was the usual story of decline.
+For Cornas, the vicious circle was the usual story of decline.
 If people think you make “country wine” they’re not going to pay you very much for it.
 That makes it hard to invest in improved wine-making or to lower yields.
 So the wines you end up making really are “country” and the vicious circle continues.
+Cornas declined.

 But then somebody flipped a switch, and his name was Noel Verset.
 He did make country wines.
 But they were amazing.
 Soulful and honest, yes, and occasionally even a touch rustic.
 But, they were magic.
 A few people started to figure that out, starting with his importer Kermit Lynch, and Lynch’s many followers in the U.S.

 In the early 2000s, Verset went into semi-retirement (he continued to make smaller amounts of wine until 2006), and the drumbeat of approval for his wines evolved into full cult-like obsession.
 This “country” wine is now selling for $500/bottle.

 Now Cornas is in a virtuous cycle.
 The wines have improved steadily through the early years of this century and we are now in the midst of a seemingly unstoppable chain of excellent vintages.
 Prices have risen extraordinarily — just 25 years ago a bottle of Clape Cornas cost about $20 and now it is more like $150.
 But, there are still plenty of world-class wines for closer to $60, and we'll help you find them.